lion-agi/lionagi/README.md

 pip install lionagi
 ```
 Download the `.env_template` file, input your OPENAI_API_KEY, save the file, rename as `.env` and put in your project's root directory.

 ### Features

+- Robust performance.
+LionAGI is written in almost pure python.
+With minimum external dependency (aiohttp, httpx, python-dotenv, tiktoken)
 - Efficient data operations for reading, chunking, binning, writing, storing and managing data.
-- Robust integration with LLM services like OpenAI with configurable rate limiting concurrent API calls for efficiency and maximum throughput.
+- Fast interaction with LLM services like OpenAI with configurable rate limiting concurrent API calls for maximum throughput.
 - Create a production ready LLM application in hours.
 Intuitive workflow management to streamline and expedite the process from idea to market.

+---
-Currently, LionAGI only natively support OpenAI API calls, support for other LLM providers as well as open source will be integrated in future releases.
+Currently, LionAGI only natively support OpenAI API calls, support for other LLM providers as well as open source models will be integrated in future releases.
+LionAGI is designed to be async only, please check python documentation [here](https://docs.python.org/3/library/asyncio.html)

+**Notice**:
+* calling API with maximum throughput over large set of data with advanced models i.e. gpt-4 can get **EXPENSIVE IN JUST SECONDS**,
+* please know what you are doing, and check the usage on OpenAI regularly
+* default rate limits are set to be **tier 1** of OpenAI model `gpt-4-1104-preview`, please check the [OpenAI usage limit documentation](https://platform.openai.com/docs/guides/rate-limits?context=tier-free) you can modify token rate parameters to fit different use cases.

 ### Quick Start

-The following simplified example demonstrates how to use LionAGI to perform a calculation by handling a workflow:
+The following example shows how to use LionAGI's `Session` object to interact with `gpt-4` model:

 ```python
 import lionagi as li